mattbellis/PHYS-3330/raw-content/lab3-raw-siena.md

 Both C-like and Fortran-like data have their pros and cons, but Fortran-like is far more common when working with experimental data because of how simply it translates to and from saved data in the form of data files where the types of data are separated by columns (left to right) and data points are stored in successive rows (top to bottom).
 Ultimately it is up to you to determine your own workflows and preferences, so we'll leave this up to you to decide.

 ## Lab activities

+***In this section you will use the function generator to power your circuit.
+You will use the breadboard on the protoboard to construct your circuit but at no time will you use the power on the protoboard to power your circuit.***

+### Generating an audio signal

+1. Connect a BNC-to-banana plug to the output of the function generator.

 ### Prelab question {#sec:10.1}
 Please review the lab activities so that you're better prepared when you arrive to your lab section.